Efficiently Guiding Imitation Learning Agents with Human Gaze: Related Work

-A common method of incorporating human attention is to simply use the gaze map as an additional image-like input \cite{liu2019gaze} or predict the gaze heatmap and further use high-resolution parts of the image to improve learning \cite{zhang2018agil,xia2019periphery}.
-Zhang et al. \shortcite{zhang2018agil} show improved learning on Atari games for imitation learning (AGIL) but use predicted heatmaps corresponding to demonstration states as part of the input.
-Gaze-modulated dropout (GMD) was proposed by Chen et al. \shortcite{chen2019gaze} to implicitly incorporate gaze into an IL framework for autonomous driving, instead of using gaze as an additional input.
+Gaze-modulated dropout (GMD) was proposed by \citet{chen2019gaze} to implicitly incorporate gaze into an IL framework for autonomous driving, instead of using gaze as an additional input.
 An estimated gaze distribution is used to modulate the dropout probability of units at different spatial locations in the first two convolutional layers.
-GMD is tested with an autonomous driving dataset on an imitation learning network called PilotNet \cite{liu2019gaze}.
-Both GMD \cite{chen2019gaze} and our auxiliary gaze loss CGL do not increase the complexity of an agent's network, and hence we use it as a baseline for comparison.
-However, an auxiliary gaze loss only requires gaze data at train time, whereas GMD requires gaze both at train and test time.
+While GMD requires gaze both at train and test time, our auxiliary loss only requires gaze data at train time.
+Both GMD \cite{chen2019gaze} and our auxiliary gaze loss CGL do not increase the learnable parameters of an agent's network, and hence we use it as a baseline for comparison.